ctjdr/vscode-apprt-bundles/README.md

 2. Open a `manifest.json` file.
 3. Take advantage of the features described below.

-3. press CTRL+Space to get code-suggest and auto-complete or hover over a property to get documention hints.

 ## Features

 ### Validation, documentation, auto-complete for JSON structure

+Press CTRL+Space to get code-suggest and auto-complete or hover over a property to get documention hints.
 This feature is implemented based on a JSON Schema file, defining the cornerstones of a manifest.json file.

 * Structural _validation_ of manifest.json file